Heart Outcomes Prevention Evaluation–3 - HOPE-3

 - Mean LDL-C level was lower by 33.7 mg/dl; p < 0.001

 The results of this trial indicate that the use of low-dose statin therapy with rosuvastatin 10 mg is superior to placebo in reducing long-term CV events in an intermediate-risk population (CV event rate ~1%/year).
 On the other hand, a fixed-dose combination of candesartan 16 mg + HCTZ 12.5 mg daily was not superior to placebo in reducing CV events despite a 6 mm decrease in SBP and a 3 mm decrease in DBP.
 There was effect modification by baseline SBP, such that patients who truly had hypertension (i.e., >143.5 mm Hg) appeared to benefit with combination treatment.
 A fixed-dose combination of all three drugs appeared to have CV benefits that were mostly similar to those observed with rosuvastatin compared with placebo.
+In the subset of patients ≥70 years, there was no signal of differential cognitive decline with all three strategies compared with placebo.

 Many features of this trial deserve comment.
 First, it was designed as a practical trial, with few mandatory visits to titrate medications based on cholesterol or BP response.
 This might thus lend itself well to a “polypill” approach for large populations, but lowering of LDL-C and/or BP could have been greater if these were periodically assessed and dosages adjusted accordingly, particularly for the BP lowering arm.
 Second, rather than enrolling patients based on baseline values of LDL-C or BP, they were enrolled based on their baseline risk for CV events.
 This has been endorsed by the most recent lipid guidelines, and was also recently observed in the SPRINT trial for BP lowering.
 These results thus provide further validation of the 2015 lipid guidelines approach.